Woman leaning on man's chest with her cheek and hand on his shoulder. Emotional affair recovery.

 Ultimately, you can rebuild a relationship even better than it was before!

 P.S.
-If you’re in the recovery stages of an emotional affair, forgiveness can be the biggest hurdle.
-However, if you do want to continue forward in your partnership – it’s an important step.
+Forgiveness after infidelity can be the biggest hurdle.
+However, if you do want to continue forward in your partnership, it’s an important step.
 I encourage you to seek help from a professional marriage counselor and an affair recovery coach to help you and your relationship heal.
 Here’s more on How to Forgive Your Partner, When The Hurt Feels Big.

 Marriage Counseling Questions | Couples Therapy Questions